The average and minimum salary in Copenhagen, Denmark are useful figures for expats willing to move to this Nordic country

 There is no official minimum salary in Copenhagen and in Denmark as a whole.
-However, most minimum wages in the country hover around 110 DKK per hour (roughly 16 us dollars).
+However, as of 2019 most minimum wages in the country hover around 110 DKK per hour (roughly 16 .60 US dollars).

 Average Salary in Copenhagen, Denmark

 As in most highly developed welfare states, the difference between the minimum and average salary tends to be very low.
-According to numbeo, the average salary in Copenhagen is of around 3000 us dollars after tax.
+According to numbeo, the average salary in Copenhagen is of around 3163 US dollars after tax, roughly 20900 DKK.

 Copenhagen, Denmark Economic Outlook